Cory Kennedy (model)

-Cory Kennedy-Levin (born February 21, 1990) is an American Internet celebrity.
+Cory Kennedy-Levin (born February 21, 1990) is an American model and Internet celebrity.
+She gained popularity as the Internet's first It girl during the indie sleaze movement of the late 2000s.

-Biography
+Early life

+Kennedy was born in Santa Monica, California on February 21, 1990.
+Her family moved around from West Hollywood and Manhattan Beach before settling in Santa Monica in 2000.
+When she started attending Santa Monica High School in 2003, she began struggling with bouts of sadness and would seclude herself away from others.
+While in school she felt she was surrounded by peers who were more academically advanced and overall more privileged.
+In the same year, her mother enrolled her in a month long UCLA program for those dealing with clinical depression.
+This would later drastically affect how she mentally handled international career success.

-Kennedy met photographer Mark Hunter (who goes by the alias "The Cobrasnake") at a Blood Brothers concert at the El Rey Theatre in Los Angeles in the summer of 2005.
-He took some photographs of her for his web site and they exchanged phone numbers.
-In January 2006 Kennedy began an internship at his office, to fulfill a requirement from her high school for graduation.
-Hunter's web site featured photos of celebrities at various parties, to which he began bringing Kennedy.
-Consequently, Hunter and Kennedy began dating with the approval of her parents.
+Kennedy met the photographer Mark Hunter at a Blood Brothers concert at the El Rey Theatre in Los Angeles in the summer of 2005.
+He took some photographs of her for his website and they exchanged phone numbers.
+In January 2006, Kennedy began an internship at his office, to fulfill a requirement from her high school for graduation in photojournalism.

+Career

+Hunter's website featured photos of celebrities at various parties, to which he began bringing Kennedy.
+Hunter and Kennedy began dating with the approval of her parents.
+By this point, Kennedy had become his muse.

 In December 2005, Hunter had posted photos of Kennedy with the title "JFK CORY KENNEDY", which began speculation that she was somehow related to the Kennedy family, which she is not.
-By April, Hunter claims that he had noticed that every time he posted photos of Kennedy on his site, the web traffic from fashion community sites would spike.
+By April, Hunter claims that he had noticed that every time he posted photos of Kennedy on his site, the web traffic from the fashion community sites would spike.
 Hunter quickly realized that Kennedy had the potential to be a star.
-That month, as the Kennedy-Levin family visited New York City on vacation, Kennedy and Hunter visited the offices of Nylon magazine, the editor-in-chief of which was a friend of Hunter's.
+Her fame had started in the Netherlands, and soon became international.
+While on vacation with her family, Kennedy and Hunter visited the offices of Nylon magazine, the editor-in-chief of which was a friend of Hunter's.
 The very next day she was in a photo shoot for an issue focused on music and MySpace, which hit news stands in June.